pytorch/pytorch.github.io/_posts/2018-03-5-tensor-comprehensions.md

 ### Lack of loops

 If you want to write an RNN, it's easy to see it as a `for` loop over time.
 However, the TC language does not have loops yet.
-If you reallly want to write RNNs, you can write unrolled loops.
+If you really want to write RNNs, you can write unrolled loops.

 ### Strided-Tensors